Varun0157/SeaShell/README.md

 # Limitations
 - Tokenising the input always leads to limitations.
 Eg: we cannot directly navigate to a file that has spaces in it's name because our shell will assume that two arguments were passed to navigate to.
 Also, it leads to improper echo outputs when echo contains a strict string which has delimiters within it.
 - Custom commands do not support background execution, and the character & is intentionally treated purely as & and not as a special character denoting background execution for them.
-- Single quote structures not adequately accounted for, although double quote structures are.
 ___
 ___